objcio/articles/2014-08-02-dependency-injection.md

 }
 ```

 How do you write unit tests for this?
-The problem is that it's interacting with another object that we don't control, namely `NSUserDefaults`.
+The problem is that the method is interacting with another object that we don't control, namely `NSUserDefaults`.

 Bear with me.
-As we work through this example, the issue isn't, "How do we test a method interacting with `NSUserDefaults`?"
+As we work through this example, the issue isn't "How do we test a method interacting with `NSUserDefaults`?"
 Rather, I'm using `NSUserDefaults` as an example of a bigger question: "How do we test a method that depends on another object when that object will keep the tests from being [fast and repeatable][firstTests]?"

 [firstTests]: http://pragprog.com/magazines/2012-01/unit-tests-are-first

 One of the biggest barriers to approaching unit testing for the first time is not knowing how to manage dependencies on things outside of the code you want to test.
-But there's an entire school full of approaches to this problem, which fall under the name Dependency Injection, or DI.
+But there's an entire school full of approaches to this problem, which fall under the name dependency injection, or DI.

 ## Forms of Dependency Injection

-Now as soon as I said DI, many of you thought of Dependency Injection Frameworks or Inversion Of Control (IOC) Containers.
+Now as soon as I said DI, many of you thought of dependency injection frameworks or Inversion of Control (IoC) containers.
 Please set those thoughts aside; we'll return to them in the FAQ.

 There are various techniques for taking a dependency and injecting something else in its place.
 In the Objective-C runtime, swizzling—that is, dynamically replacing one method with another—is certainly one such technique.
 Some even argue that [swizzling makes DI unnecessary][injectionIsNotAVirtue], and that the techniques below should be avoided.
 But I'd rather have code that makes dependencies explicit, so that I can see them (and be forced to deal with the code smelling when there are too many dependencies, or the wrong ones).

 [injectionIsNotAVirtue]: http://sharpfivesoftware.com/2013/03/20/dependency-injection-is-not-a-virtue-in-objective-c/

 So with that, let's quickly run through a number of forms of DI.
-With one exception, these all come from [Dependency Injection in .NET][Seemann] by Mark Seemann.
+With one exception, these all come from [*Dependency Injection in .NET*][Seemann] by Mark Seemann.

 [Seemann]: http://www.amazon.com/Dependency-Injection-NET-Mark-Seemann/dp/1935182501

 ### Constructor Injection

 *Note: Even though Objective-C doesn't have constructors per se, I use the term constructor injection instead of initializer injection.
-It's a standard DI term, and it's easier to look up for more information across languages.*
+It's a standard DI term, and it's easier to look up across languages.*

 In constructor injection, a dependency is passed into the constructor (in Objective-C, the designated initializer) and captured for later use: